Contact US +1 (647) 643-5426

 03 June, 2025

 Buying or selling a home in Ontario?
-If you're not keen on taking time off work or making a trip across town (or across the country) just to sign paperwork, there's good news, Remote real estate closing is not only possible, but it’s increasingly common.
+If you're not keen on taking time off work or making a trip across town (or across the country) just to sign paperwork, there's good news.
+Remote real estate closing is not only possible, but it’s increasingly common.

 A remote closing lets you complete most, if not all, of the legal steps involved in a real estate transaction without stepping into a lawyer’s office.
 Everything from signing documents to verifying your identity can often be done virtually.
-But while it sounds simple, there are still important legal steps to follow, and that’s where a real estate lawyer plays a crucial role.
+But while it sounds simple, there are still important legal steps to follow, and that’s where a real estate lawyer in Ontario plays a crucial role.

 • Whether they’re fully legal in Ontario